Congratulations! You have been offered an interview! There are many things you must know to be prepared for your first interview.

 - Schedule a 20-30 minute appointment, preferably in person, at their convenience.

 - If it is not possible to meet in person, ask for an opportunity to speak by phone or Skype, or even to ask some questions by email.

 To make the most of your time with the person you interview, be well prepared.
 Know your interests, skills, and how they related to field of the person you will interview.
 Read about the career field and organization that you are investigating.
 Use relevant websites and books to find out as much as you can.
 Use your interview time to gather information that is not readily available elsewhere.

-Many more questions are suggested here than you would ask in a single informational interview.
 Choose questions that are relevant to you and your situation, or create your own questions.
 Typically you would plan to ask no more than 10 questions in an interview

 - Background: Tell me how you got started in this field.
 What educational background or related experiences might be helpful in entering this field?